-- To provide students with experimental knowledge and hands on experience in understanding how to manipulate specific genes to produce desired traits to address current problems facing humanity. - To empower the students with various designs of fermenter. - To prepare competent E.coli cells. - To understand the growth and process kinetics of the fermentation process - To enable the students to manipulate for improvement of product formation.
+- To provide students with experimental knowledge and hands on experience in understanding how to manipulate specific genes to produce desired traits to address current problems facing humanity. - To empower the students with various designs of fermenter.
+The growth and process kinetics of the fermentation process enable the students to manipulate for improvement of product formation.